jakubbrzeski/regallo/README.md

-# Register Allocators testing framework
+# Python framework for testing register allocation algorithms

-Regallo is a framework for testing and comparison of register allocators.
+Regallo is a framework for testing and comparison of register allocation algorithms.
 It consists of two parts:
-* LLVM dynamic library for extracting Control Flow Graphs (CFG) of functions from programs in C.
+* LLVM dynamic library for extracting Control Flow Graphs (CFG) of programs in .LL (LLVM assembly language)
-* Python library for testing various register allocators on the extracted functions' CFGs.
+* Python library for testing allocation algorithms on the extracted CFGs.

-## Extracting CFG from C files
+## Extracting CFG from .LL files

 ### Requirements:
 * LLVM source code
-* Clang
+* Clang (binary or compiled from source together with LLVM)

-It was tested with LLVM 5.0 and Clang 3.9.0.
-Other version should work but it is important to use dynamic library with the same LLVM version it was compiled with.

 LLVM and Clang source codes as well as binaries are available here: http://releases.llvm.org/download.html#5.0.0